-- the volatility of oil, natural gas liquids ("NGL") and natural gas prices; - · changes in domestic and global production, supply and demand for oil, NGL and natural gas; - the continuation of restrictions on the export of domestic oil production and its potential to cause weakness in domestic pricing; - the potentially insufficient refining capacity in the U.S. Gulf Coast to refine all of the light sweet crude oil being produced in the U.S., which, coupled with the export limitations noted above and a continuing increase in light sweet crude oil production, could result in widening price discounts to world oil prices and potential shut-in of production due to lack of sufficient markets; - the ongoing instability and uncertainty in the U.S. and international financial and consumer markets that could adversely affect the liquidity available to us and our customers and the demand for commodities, including oil, NGL and natural gas; - capital requirements for our operations and projects; - our ability to maintain or increase the borrowing capacity under our Senior Secured Credit Facility (as defined below) or access other means of providing capital and liquidity; - · our ability to generate sufficient cash to service our indebtedness, fund our capital requirements and generate future profits; - regulations that prohibit or restrict our ability to apply hydraulic fracturing to our oil and natural gas wells and to access and dispose of water used in these operations; - legislation or regulations that prohibit or restrict our ability to drill new allocation wells; - our ability to execute our strategies, including but not limited to our hedging strategies; - our ability to discover, estimate, develop and replace oil, NGL and natural gas reserves, including our expectations that estimates of our proved reserves will increase: - uncertainties about the estimates of our oil, NGL and natural gas reserves; - · competition in the oil and natural gas industry; - changes in the regulatory environment and changes in international, legal, political, administrative or economic conditions; - drilling and operating risks, including risks related to hydraulic fracturing activities; - risks related to the geographic concentration of our assets; - the availability and costs of drilling and production equipment, labor and oil and natural gas processing and other services; - the availability of sufficient pipeline and transportation facilities and gathering and processing capacity; - · our ability to comply with federal, state and local regulatory requirements; - restrictions contained in our debt agreements, including our Senior Secured Credit Facility and the indentures governing our senior unsecured notes, as well as debt that could be incurred in the future, and;
+- the volatility of oil, natural gas liquids ("NGL") and natural gas prices; - revisions to our reserve estimates as a result of changes in commodity prices; - impacts to our financial statements as a result of impairment write-downs; - changes in domestic and global production, supply and demand for oil, NGL and natural gas; - the continuation of restrictions on the export of domestic oil production and its potential to cause weakness in domestic pricing; - our ability to discover, estimate, develop and replace oil, NGL and natural gas reserves; - uncertainties about the estimates of our oil, NGL and natural gas reserves; - the potentially insufficient refining capacity in the U.S. Gulf Coast to refine all of the light sweet crude oil being produced in the U.S., which, coupled with the export limitations noted above and a continuing increase in light sweet crude oil production, could result in widening price discounts to world oil prices and potential shut-in of production due to lack of sufficient markets; - the ongoing instability and uncertainty in the U.S. and international financial and consumer markets that could adversely affect the liquidity available to us and our customers and the demand for commodities, including oil, NGL and natural gas; - capital requirements for our operations and projects; - our ability to maintain the borrowing capacity under our Senior Secured Credit Facility (as defined below) or access other means of obtaining capital and liquidity; - our ability to generate sufficient cash to service our indebtedness, fund our capital requirements and generate future profits; - regulations that prohibit or restrict our ability to apply hydraulic fracturing to our oil and natural gas wells and to access and dispose of water used in these operations; - legislation or regulations that prohibit or restrict our ability to drill new allocation wells; - our ability to execute our strategies, including but not limited to our hedging strategies; - competition in the oil and natural gas industry; - changes in the regulatory environment and changes in international, legal, political, administrative or economic conditions; - drilling and operating risks, including risks related to hydraulic fracturing activities; - risks related to the geographic concentration of our assets; - the availability and costs of drilling and production equipment, labor and oil and natural gas processing and other services; - the availability of sufficient pipeline and transportation facilities and gathering and processing capacity; - our ability to comply with federal, state and local regulatory requirements;

-our ability to recruit and retain the qualified personnel necessary to operate our business.
+- restrictions contained in our debt agreements, including our Senior Secured Credit Facility and the indentures governing our senior unsecured notes, as well as debt that could be incurred in the future, and; - our ability to recruit and retain the qualified personnel necessary to operate our business.